Parliamentary.ai

 Overview

-The Leasehold Reform (Ground Rent) Bill aims to abolish ground rents for most new long leases on houses and flats in England and Wales.
-It makes most ground rents a peppercorn rent (one peppercorn per year), effectively making them zero, and establishes enforcement mechanisms to ensure compliance.
+The Leasehold Reform (Ground Rent) Bill aims to abolish costly ground rents for most new long leases on houses and flats in England and Wales.
+It makes ground rents essentially zero for new leases, except for specific circumstances, and provides mechanisms for enforcement and redress.

 Description